-As the Minister of Forests, Lands and Natural Resource Operations, I am proud to be working with a group of professionals dedicated to helping grow our economy and create jobs while providing the environmental stewardship that will ensure our children and grandchildren will continue to enjoy B.C.'s natural benefits.
+As the Minister of Forests, Lands and Natural Resource Operations, I am proud to be in charge of such a diverse ministry.
+The Ministry's mandate extends from fish and wildlife to heritage and archaeology to responsible use of our forests, Crown land and water resources.
+The Ministry helps develop our natural resources to ensure jobs and economic prosperity while providing environmental stewardship that means our children and grandchildren will continue to enjoy B.C.'s natural benefits in perpetuity.